Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 1. Choose The Finding From The Front And Back

-Start with what the wearer should see from the front, then confirm what the back can honestly support.
+Start with what the wearer should see from the front, then check whether the baked and cooled back has enough flat area for the finding.

-If the design shows a visible top stud or topper, a loop-top post or separate topper build is often more honest than hiding a flat pad behind a narrow shape.
-If the back has a broad, calm contact area, a flat pad may be workable after cure.
+If the design needs a visible top stud or topper, build or source that topper instead of forcing a hidden flat pad onto a narrow back.
+If the back has a broad, flat contact area, a flat pad may be workable after cure.
 If the piece wants movement, hooks, leverbacks, jump rings, or an eye-pin path may be a better fit.

 Flat-Pad Posts

-Use flat pads only when the cured back gives you enough flat contact area for the exact pad size you plan to use.
+Use flat pads only when the baked and cooled back gives you enough flat contact area for the exact pad size you plan to use.

-- Check before buying: exact metal or finish details, pad diameter, back type, and whether the pad is smooth, textured, or coated
+- Check before buying: what the post and pad are made from, pad diameter, back type, finish or coating, and whether the pad is smooth or textured

 - Use them for: studs and fronts that sit close to the ear and do not need a visible connector above the shape